Skip to content

 Is Simmons University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Simmons University earn a median of $63,494, roughly in line with national averages for graduates.
+Ten years out, alumni of Simmons University earn a median of $63,494, roughly in line with the national average for college graduates.

 $61,420